thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-5/index.md

 ## How This Perspective Develops

+When we are in the ['Belonging' perspective](/unlock-your-potential/programs/guide-4) and find the social groups that we want to associate with, we focus on us versus them mentality.
+However, if we encounter some similarities we can't ignore, we may start recognizing that the other side isn't so different from us after all.

-We develop this perspective when we start seeing the complexities and diversities in people’s needs and desires.
+We develop the 'Systems' perspective when we start seeing the complexities and diversities in people’s needs and desires.
 It's about moving from a simple black-and-white view of the world to recognizing the gray areas.
 We rely on logic, measurement, and proof to navigate these complexities, aiming to make informed decisions that benefit both ourselves and those around us.

 ![Image](../../../../framework/5_a.jpg)